-Professor Sir Leszek Borysiewicz, Vice-Chancellor, University of Cambridge
+Professor Sir Leszek Borysiewicz, Former Vice-Chancellor, University of Cambridge

 Demand for people across the UK economy with STEM qualifications is increasing, and as science becomes more complex and interconnected, the roles undertaken by scientists and engineers in the future will often require high-level practical and technical skills.
 Attracting, educating, training and retaining more STEM technicians is therefore vital to the success of the UK economy.

 Technicians are particularly vital to the success of the UK’s universities and research institutes.
 They are a highly skilled workforce with a diverse range of expertise, underpinning the key activities across organisations, and providing the technical expertise essential to supporting research and knowledge transfer.

 Alongside this, many technicians are researchers and teachers in their own right.
 They play an important part in the development of the UK’s future STEM workforce by teaching and developing the technical skills students require to pursue a future career in research, academia and/or industry.

 Professor Sir David Greenaway, Former Vice-Chancellor, University of Nottingham

 Our technicians are essential to the success of our institutions.
 It’s unimaginable that we could deliver research, teaching and knowledge transfer activities without talented, well qualified and motivated technical staff.

 Technicians make up almost ten percent of staff at the University of Nottingham with expertise spanning a broad range of disciplines.
 Our technicians have the practical skills and knowledge to turn research concepts into reality and to contextualise the theory of the lecture theatre for students through practical classes and workshops.
 They are actively involved in delivering research outputs; many are authors of published research; and they are developing key technical skills our students need for future employment.

 For more information on becoming a signatory please contact: